-After graduating as an All-American student athlete from Lipscomb University in Nashville, J.D. worked with Deloitte, the world’s second largest business services firm, gaining experience in a broad range of industries with Fortune 500 companies as well as medium-sized and small businesses.
+After graduating as an All-American student-athlete from Lipscomb University in Nashville, J.D. worked with Deloitte, the world’s second-largest business services firm, gaining experience in a broad range of industries with Fortune 500 companies as well as medium-sized and small businesses.
 J.D. served ten years in physician management in Nashville’s healthcare industry.
 He helped found Lighthouse Family Ministries in 2003 and served as the Treasurer of that non-profit organization for seven years.

 J.D.’s favorite quotes are by C.S.
 Lewis and Abraham Lincoln.
 “Our problem is not that we want too much, but that we are satisfied with so little” and “I never had a policy; I have just tried to do my very best each and every day.”

-Hunter Hanks – Nashville, Tenn.
+Hunter Hanks – Jacksonville, Fla.